ad-si/adriansieber-com/_drafts/how-to-write-a-software-rasterizer-in-es6.md

+---
-# How to write a software rasterizer in ECMAScript 6
+title: How to write a software rasterizer in ES2015
+---

-This is the table of contents for an extensive series of posts on how to write a software rasterizer in Javascript (or more specifically in ECMAScript 6).
+This is the table of contents for an extensive series of posts on how to write a software rasterizer in Javascript (or more specifically in ES2015).

 List of posts: